Skip to main content

 • “The gameplay in Space Trader is pretty straightforward: you start on a planet and you have to buy commodities that will bring a profit and travel to another planet to sell them at a higher price, keeping a constant watch on the time limit that each mission has, calculating the profit per shipment and the travel time in order to choose the best option.”

-• “The shooting mechanic feels old, but that's probably why it feels so addictive at the same time, as you will most likely instantly connect the dots between those shooting sequences and games like Doom.
-Even though all those bounty missions will get boring pretty soon as each map looks and feels the same, it is a good distraction from the boring buy and sell mechanic that the game generally delivers.”
+• “The shooting mechanic feels old, but that's probably why it feels so addictive at the same time, as you will most likely instantly connect the dots between those shooting sequences and games like Doom, and even though all those bounty missions will get boring pretty soon as each map looks and feels the same and there are only two to three different types of enemies plus the target that you're supposed to assassinate, it is a good distraction from the boring buy and sell mechanic that the game generally delivers.”

 • “The trading mechanics lack depth, and the combat may feel repetitive and disconnected from the trading aspect.”